emahon/DND-Characters/Test1-Fighter.md

 (Level 11) The number of attacks increases to three.

 Indomitable (Level 9): You can reroll a saving throw that you fail.
 Or, if you are hit by a mental effect, you may force the attacker to reroll.
 If you do so, you must use the new roll, and you can't use this feature again until you finish a long rest.
+(Level 13): You can use it twice between long rests now.

 ##### Battlemaster Traits (Level 3) #####